matthieuauger/gatsby-theme-meetup/README.md

 - **Translatable texts** for call to action

-## 🚀 Get Your Meetup Site Up and Running in 5 Minutes
+## :rocket: Get Your Meetup Site Up and Running in 5 Minutes

 You can get a new Meetup Gatsby site up and running on your local dev environment in 5 minutes with these four steps: